smarinovic/smarinovic.github.io/_posts/2020-05-25-Reverse-shell.md

 EAX always contains syscall number (in case of socket it is decimal 359 but in assembly hex is used so syscall number will be 0x167).
 The domain, type and protocol needs to be placed in EBX, ECX and EDX registers.

-Assemlby instraction: `MOV register, value` is used to move value to register.
+Assembly instruction: `MOV register, value` is used to move value to register.
 So `MOV EAX, 0x167` will place 0x167 value in EAX register.
 Since shell code will most probably be used within exploit, payload cannot contain null byte as null byte (\x00) terminates string and most probably breaks exploit.
 Playing with msf-nasm_shell.rb tool, which is available in Kali linux as part of MetaSploit framework, we can see that opcode for `MOV EAX, 0x167` contains null bytes.
 ```